jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 **Reserved Instances**:

 - Minimum commitment of one year, maximum of three years.
+- Up to 75% discount compared to On-Demand.
+- Purchasing options: no upfront | partial upfront | all upfront (upfront = pay all now and get more discount).
 - Can buy a instance that runs in one specifc Region [Regional] or Specifc Zone [Zonal] - it affects the price.
 - There are three kinds of reserved instances: